 People have used substances for thousands of years and for many different reasons, including those in this graphic:

 Substance use is a complicated behaviour.
-It's important to consider everything that may influence a youth’s choices.
+It's important to consider everything that may influence a youth’s choice to use substances.
 These factors may include:

 - Social Disconnection.
 Youth may use substances if they don’t feel attached to family, school and community.
 Feeling connected can strongly protect and help to lower the chance of a youth using substances in problematic ways.